PiotrTyrakowski/pyradiomics-CUDA/README.md

-# pyradiomics-cuda v1.0.0
+# pyradiomics-cuda v1.0.2

 ## CUDA-Accelerated Fork

-This is a CUDA-accelerated fork of the original PyRadiomics package.
+This is a CUDA-accelerated fork of the original [PyRadiomics package](https://github.com/AIM-Harvard/pyradiomics) (based on version 3.0.1).
 It provides GPU acceleration for computationally intensive tasks, significantly improving performance when a CUDA-compatible GPU is available.

+This fork is distributed under the 3-clause BSD license (see LICENSE file).

 ### Performance Benefits